Lai Guochuan: 2022 MSD Holdings club loan

 On 28 December 2022, it was announced that the club had agreed to take out a £20m loan from MSD Holdings, to be taken out over four years, and secured against "all group assets", including the club's stadium, training facilities and players.
 In a statement from director Xu Ke, the loan is to finance the club's "general business operations".
 The loan's interest rate was reported to potentially be over 10%.
 The revelation led to increased unrest and concern from the club's minority shareholders, and West Bromwich Albion supporters as a whole.
 This ire further increased after Lai failed to repay the low-interest £4.95m he had removed from club in 2021, and the club was now taking out a high-interest loan to cover "day-to-day running".

 2022 & 2023 Fan Protests

-The 2022–23 season season saw increased scrutiny of the club's ownership, and the practices of majority shareholder Guochuan Lai.
+The 2022–23 season saw increased scrutiny of the club's ownership, and the practices of majority shareholder Lai Guochan.
 The club's financial situation began to receive national media attention, having already been commented on frequently in local press.
 Supporter action groups and in-stadium protests by fans to raise awareness of the club's off-field issues took shape during the season.

 In October 2022, a supporter group named Action For Albion began organising protests against Lai and the board.
 In-stadium protests included regular Shine a light protests, intending to 'shine a light' on the club's off-field ownership situation.
-On 2 January 2023, a estimated 3000 fans peacefully protested outside the stadium's director's entrance on Halfords Lane.
+On 2 January 2023, an estimated 3000 fans peacefully protested outside the stadium's director's entrance on Halfords Lane.